bulletinmybeard/readme-md-from-template/README.md

 # TODO
 [^TOC](#table-of-contents)

-- [ ] Refactor regular expressions to match the placeholders.
+- [ ] Refactor the way how to match single- and multi-line placeholders.
 - [ ] Support more badges.
 - [ ] Support more license types.